Bethuel

-Hebrew Bible
+Biblical narrative

-Bethuel appears nine times in nine verses in the Hebrew Bible, all in the Book of Genesis.
+Bethuel appears nine times in the Hebrew Bible, all in the Book of Genesis.
 Adherents of the documentary hypothesis often attribute most of these verses to the Jahwist source, and the remainder to the priestly source.

 Bethuel lived in Paddan Aram, identified as the area of Harran in Upper Mesopotamia.
 He was a descendant of Terah.
-Bethuel's uncle Abraham sent his senior servant to Paddan Aram to find a wife for his son Isaac.
-By the well outside of Nahor in Aram-Naharaim, the servant met Bethuel's daughter Rebecca.
-The servant told Rebecca's household his good fortune in meeting Bethuel's daughter, Abraham's relative.
+Abraham, Bethuel's uncle, sent his senior servant to Paddan Aram to find a wife for his son Isaac.
+By the well outside of Nahor in Aram-Naharaim, the servant asked a young woman for water.
+She gave him water and also offered to draw water for his camels, then told him that she was "the daughter of Bethuel the son of Milcah, whom she bore to Nahor".
+The servant asked if there was room for him to stay overnight in Bethuel's house.

+The servant told Rebecca's household his good fortune in meeting Bethuel's daughter, recognising her as Abraham's relative.
 Laban and Bethuel answer, "'The matter was decreed by יהוה; we cannot speak to you bad or good.
-Here is Rebekah before you; take her and go, and let her be a wife to your master’s son, as יהוה has spoken.'"
+Here is Rebekah before you; take her and go, and let her be a wife to your master's son, as יהוה has spoken.'"

-After meeting Abraham's servant, Rebecca “ran and told all this to her mother’s household”, that Rebecca's “brother and her mother said, "'Let the maiden remain with us some ten days; then you may go'. ...
-So they sent off their sister Rebekah and her nurse along with Abraham’s servant and his entourage."
-Some scholars thus hypothesize that mention of Bethuel in Gen. 24:50 was a late addition to the preexisting story.
+After meeting Abraham's servant, Rebecca "ran and told all this to her mother's household", that Rebecca's "brother and her mother said, "'Let the maiden remain with us some ten days; then you may go'. ...
+So they sent off their sister Rebekah and her nurse along with Abraham's servant and his entourage."
+Some scholars thus hypothesize that mention of Bethuel in Genesis 24:50 was a late addition to the preexisting story.
 Other scholars argue that these texts indicate that Bethuel was somehow incapacitated.
 Other scholars attribute the emphasis on the mother's role to a matrilineal family structure.
 Despite the importance of Rebekah's mother in the narrative of this bible passage, her name is not mentioned.

 A generation later, Isaac and Rebecca sent their son Jacob back to Paddan Aram to take a wife from among Laban's daughters, Bethuel's granddaughters, rather than from among the Canaanites.